ramibaghdan/clinic-readmission-eval/README.md

 | `number_diagnoses` | 0.07 |
 | `num_medications` | 0.05 |

-Prior utilization dominates — consistent with `number_inpatient` alone nearly matching the full model above.
+Prior utilization dominates, consistent with `number_inpatient` alone nearly matching the full model above.
 (Magnitude only; per-patient *direction* is what Phase 4 audits.)

-**Clinical utility.** precision@k framing: of the 50 highest-risk patients a care team could contact in a week, ~56% would actually have been readmitted — a **5× lift** over the base rate.
+**Clinical utility.** precision@k framing: of the 50 highest-risk patients a care team could contact in a week, ~56% would actually have been readmitted, a **5× lift** over the base rate.
 (Notebook section 4c, with the decision curve.)

 **Temporal validation.** Holding out later encounters (an encounter-order proxy;